 communities have gyms too?

-- CONVENIENCE - The Commons, some of the best college food in the country, is a short walk and
+- CONVENIENCE - The Commons and Stingers, some of the best college food in the country, is a short

-one card swipe away.
-The campus bus system travels to Town Center Mall and Wal-Mart,
+walk and one card swipe away.
+The campus bus system travels to Town Center Mall, Wal-Mart

 - SUPPORT - College isn’t always easier, but Kennesaw State has ways to make it easier with